Docker Containerization

 Alpine Variant (Smaller Image)

-If you need a smaller image and do not depend on native modules requiring glibc, use the Alpine variant.
+If you need a smaller image and do not depend on native modules requiring glibc, use the Alpine variant: swap both FROM node:25-slim lines in the Dockerfile for node:25-alpine.
+Verify the HEALTHCHECK command still resolves on Alpine (its BusyBox wget differs from the GNU build); adjust the probe command if needed.

 Image Size Comparison